** EVENT POSTPONED ** New date expected in September. Panel Event – Are we all NOW Gigworkers?

 - Is Shareholder value giving way to ESG?
 If not, what impact is ESG having?

 - Different generations have differing views on work and the work ethic.

 - Places where people work are changing.
 Living where you want to live is increasingly NOT where you work.

-- Real challenges for many – financially – socially- environment and also infrastructure problems.
+- Real challenges for many – financially – socially- environmentally- and also infrastructure issues.

 - Technology and AI is changing everything.

 - The sort of work that people do is changing.
 Is STEM losing out?

 - The shape of remuneration is changing – not enough for zero-hours workers.
 Too much for fat cats.

 - Martin Warren, Specialist Consultant at Eversheds Sutherland